agilexrm-docs/docs/guides/common/CustomizingLookAndFeel.md

 (<http://demos.telerik.com/kendo-ui/themebuilder/web.html>).

-Themes customization is really useful for the goal of modifying the AgileDialogs controls (typography, font colors, etc…).
+Themes customization is really useful for the goal of modifying the AgileDialogs controls (typography, font colors, etc.).

 The customization process stands for generating a new stylesheet with the desired values, using **Kendo UI Theme Builder** and deploy it over